Trade groups criticised by netizens for defending practice of ferrying workers on lorries

 “As a first world country, we should abolish practices from the past which are incompatible with our status and reputation," he said in his post.

-In response to CNA's queries about the joint statement by the business bodies, migrant worker advocacy group Workers Make Possible said they "challenge the executives of the 25 business groups who signed the statement to ferry themselves to work day after day on the back of goods-lorries to reduce the traffic congestion they are so worried about".
+In response to CNA's queries about the joint statement by the business bodies, workers' rights group Workers Make Possible said they "challenge the executives of the 25 business groups who signed the statement to ferry themselves to work day after day on the back of goods-lorries to reduce the traffic congestion they are so worried about".

 CNA contacted the joint business group on Wednesday for their response to the public sentiment around its statement, but has not received a reply.